• Skip to primary navigation

 Instructions

-• In a high-speed blender (I like using my mini-blender), combine the soaked (or boiled) cashews, apple cider vinegar, lemon juice, miso paste, onion powder, garlic powder, dried dill, nutritional yeast, water, and salt.
-Blend until completely smooth and creamy.
+• Combine the softened cashews, apple cider vinegar, lemon juice, miso paste, onion powder, garlic powder, dried dill, nutritional yeast, and water in a bullet blender.

 Notes